To learn more about the amazing work our graduates are doing, please meet our alumni.

 Studying with the Department of Nutrition, Dietetics and Food will prepare you for working in the exciting world of food and nutrition.
-By teaching you the fundamentals, facilitating the development of your practical skills and helping you network with both academic and industry leaders in the field, we will nurture your passion for and career in food and nutrition.
+By teaching you the fundamentals, facilitating the development of your practical skills and helping you network with both academic and industry leaders in the field, you will have the knowledge and skills to begin your career in food and nutrition.

 Graduates may be eligible for: